 A festival is also held annually to celebrate the famous wreck, with a week-long programme of activites and events.

-Click here to view CTO's leaflet "Diving at the Zenobia".
+Click here to view the Deputy Ministry of Tourism's leaflet "Diving at the Zenobia".

 To see an award-winning video of Zenobia click here.